Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Light and colour could be considered ‘best friends’ because of the way they work together.
 Using this simple analogy can help remove some of the challenges of teaching physics in an early learning environment, emphasising connection instead.
 Children often find it easy to use language associated with relationships, as it is something they are constantly exposed to in a social learning environment.

 Placing a few reflective items in baskets or other small containers on open shelving units is ideal for discovery and exploration.
-Resources including metallic silver construction blocks and mirror stacking pebbles are ideal for instant exploration, allowing children to see the world in different colours as their curiosity is rewarded when viewing through coloured panels of translucent shapes.
+Resources including metallic blocks and stacking pebbles are ideal for instant exploration, allowing children to see the world in different colours as their curiosity is rewarded when viewing through coloured panels of translucent shapes.

-Children may even begin to add their own items by experimenting with found items from the art table or from the block area, such as craft cardboard rolls or paper doilies, to explore how they shape and produce light.
+Children may even begin to add their items by experimenting with found items from the art table or the block area, such as craft cardboard rolls or paper doilies, to explore how they shape and produce light.
 Torches can be incorporated into spontaneous play with a little encouragement from educators modelling this type of exploration.

 Children often innately lift items to their eyes without being shown how to examine them up close, marvelling at the details in all they see.
 Adding a few little tinkering items such as a set of Crystal Treasures, a Wooden Kaleidoscope, or a camera are simple ways for children to discover how light works and impacts other things.
 When exploring these resources, there can be an air of excitement as they discover the fun of things becoming distorted into diamond-shaped patterns when looking through the viewfinder.